wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-datastax-enterprise-template.md

 To do that, go to the [Azure Management Portal](https://manage.windowsazure.cn) and do the following:

-- Click "Browse” on the left-hand navigation bar, scroll down and click "Resource Groups”.
+- Click "Browse" on the left-hand navigation bar, scroll down and click "Resource Groups".
-- After clicking the Resource Group that you just created, it will bring up the "Resource Group” blade.
+- After clicking the Resource Group that you just created, it will bring up the "Resource Group" blade.
-- By clicking the "Events” bar graph in the "Monitoring” part of the "Resource Group” blade, you can see the events for your deployment:
+- By clicking the "Events" bar graph in the "Monitoring" part of the "Resource Group" blade, you can see the events for your deployment:
 - Clicking individual events lets you drill further down into the details of each individual operation made on behalf of the template.

 After your tests, if you need to remove this resource group and all of its resources (the storage account, virtual machine, and virtual network), use the next command.